wkgcass/vproxy/doc/how-to-use.md

 The vproxy instance saves current config to `~/.vproxy.last` for every hour.
 The config will also be saved when the process got `sigint`, `sighup` or manually shutdown via controller.

-If you start vproxy instance without a `load` argument, the last saved config will be loaded.

-Generally, you only need to configure once and don't have to worry about the config file any more.
+The vproxy will automatically load the last saved file on startup.

 #### 3.2. startup argument